-1. figure: PM content in Hungary during in a winter season-day.
+1. figure: PM content in Hungary ost-of-a-

 In Hungary 94 settlements have district heating system, covering in total 15% of the heating demand of dwellings.
 However, except from a few examples, district heating is only operating in bigger cities.
 The only small settlement-scale district heating is in operation in Pornóapáti.
 The village just next to the Austrian border followed the examples from the neighboring villages in the Austrian side of the border and built its biomass-based district heating system in 2005.
 Despite its successful operation, no other village in Hungary followed this example.